with Fr. Armand de Malleray, FSSP

 R/T non-stop airfare from Newark on United Airlines

 8 nights at 3 & 4* hotels with private bath

 Guided touring as indicated on itinerary

 TO RESERVE A SEAT:

 Click here for a brochure or call us at 1-800-334-5425 for one.
 Fill out the small form within and send by mail with a $500 deposit to the address below.

 The Village Centre - P.O Box 509

 Bangall, NY 12506

-Day 1 - Evening departure on-board a flight from NY JFK to Rome, Italy.
+Day 1 - Evening overnight United Airlines flight departure from Newark (NJ) to Rome, Italy.

 Day 2 - Morning arrival at the Rome Fiumicino Airport and transfer into the city, stopping at St. Paul Outside the Walls, the first of the four ancient, Papal, major basilica's that we'll visit in the Eternal City.
 Continue on to the Casa Brigida, the medieval guesthouse of the Bridgettine Sisters, overlooking Piazza Farnese in the historic city centre, close to the Piazza Navona, the Pantheon and the FSSP Church of Santissima Trinità dei Pellegrino.
 After-noon to rest.
 Later today, visit the rooms where St. Bridget of Sweden, XIV Century wife, mother, mystic and foundress of the Order of the Most Holy Saviour, lived out half of her life, along with her daughter, St. Catherine of Vadstena.
 Learn of a newly canonized Bridgettine, St. Elizabeth Hesselblad (1870–1957) from Sweden, whose conversion to Catholicism came after nursing the sick and dying of NYC at the turn of the last century and eventually led her to this house where she reestablished St. Bridget's Order after four hundred years